ashn-dot-dev/site/src/blog/wip-osrs-75-to-99-thieving.md

 + Starting the grind with 1,210,715 thieving xp - just over the level 75 mark.
 + Grind seems like it will be 125+ hours.
 + Started with ~1232 hours of playtime.
-+ I will us XP lamps on herblore, but will not be doing any other random events that give items, gp, or xp (e.g. bob the cat fishing random).
++ I will us xp lamps on herblore, but will not be doing any other random events that give items, gp, or xp (e.g. bob the cat fishing random).
 + I will not be collecting from tears of guthix during this grind.
 + I will allow myself to do holiday and seasonal events if I have the change, but we'll see if I actually need to before finishing this grind.
 + Probably going to go for 1000 hourse keys first and see how many clues, gp, and xp that gets me.
 I know I'll need to do more, but don't know if it will be like 2000 total keys, or 3000 total keys, or even more.